criblio/appscope/docs/HTTP.md

       headers:
 ```

-The HTTP watch entry can be used to prevent the library from emitting matching
+The HTTP watch entry contros whether and how the library emits HTTP events.
-events.
-The `name`, `field`, and `value` regexes default to `.*` so they match
-anything and the events are sent.
-If these regexes are adjusted and any of them
-don't match, the event is not sent.
+Omit the entry uder `event > watch` to disable the HTTP events entirely.

-The `name` regex is applied against the `body.source` property value in
+The `name` regex is applied against the `source` value and only events that
+match are emitted.
+Using something like `http-resp` would cause the library
+to only emit the response events and block the request and metrics events.
+The default is `.*` with matches everything thus not blocking anything.

-generated events.
-The `field` regex is applied against the property names under
+The `field` and `value` regexes are applied against the event's body.data
-`body.data` and the `value` regex is applied against their values.
+object and only properties that match are included in emitted events.
+The defaults are `.*` with matches everything thus not filtering anything out.

 By default emitted request and response events include `body.data` properties
 derived from the following message fields and headers: